 "I was sick enough that I still don't remember the two-day trip home," Joyce said.

 After arriving home, Joyce went straight to her doctor and the next day was sent to Iowa Methodist Medical Center.
-She had extensive testing done, and by five o'clock in the evening, she was put on dialysis.
-Joyce was 69 years old and experiencing renal failure.
+She had extensive testing done, and by five o'clock in the evening she was put on dialysis.
+Joyce was 69 years old and was experiencing renal failure.

-Joyce initially came to Iowa Methodist Medical Center each Monday, Wednesday and Friday for dialysis and waited for a kidney transplant.
-On October 30, 2009 Joyce received a call to come to the hospital for a possible transplant, but while she was in route she received another call that the transplant could not occur because she was suffering from a cold and could not risk an infection.
+Joyce initially came to Iowa Methodist Medical Center each Monday, Wednesday and Friday for dialysis as she waited for a kidney transplant.
+On October 30, 2009, Joyce received a call to come to the hospital for a possible transplant, but while she was in route she received another call that the transplant could not occur because she was suffering from a cold and could not risk an infection.